Need Help? Give us a call.

 Most often, business owners perform common size analysis on their income statements.
 This is likely because business owners simply review their P&L statements more frequently than they do other financial statements in their arsenals.

-To perform a common size income statement analysis, you’ll compare every line on your P&L statement to your total sales.
+To perform a common size income statement analysis, you’ll compare every line on your P&L statement to your total revenue.
+In other words, net revenue will be the overall base figure on your common size analysis formula.
 Chances are, you already do at least a partial common size income statement analysis each month: Whenever you analyze your margins—gross profit, net profit, or operating—you’re performing a common size analysis.

 This low ratio is favorable especially if you’re applying for a business loan, since lenders want to be assured that you’re financially solvent enough to take on and repay additional debt.